RODA/StatConverter/docs/index.md

 This is not a self-contained application, instead it relies on an existing installation of the [R](https://cran.r-project.org/bin/) software, much like RStudio which sits on top of R.

+Platform specific binaries will be uploaded here in this page, in the upcoming future, so users can download and run the latest version of the software.

 ### Installing the necessary R packages